Bill Browder: Conflict with Russian government

-Browder admitted having sought influence in Gazprom, but denied any wrongdoing.
+Browder admitted to having sought influence in Gazprom, but denied any wrongdoing.
 He said that purchasing Gazprom shares was an investment in the Russian economy, and the desire to influence the Gazprom management was driven by the need to expose a "huge fraud going on at the company".
 However, at the time it was illegal for foreigners to buy Gazprom shares in Russia, and he did it through shell companies that hid his ownership.
-He also said that the scheme of using Russian-registered subsidiaries entitled to tax advantages was practised by other foreign investors at the time and was not illegal.
-He also said that he believed the trial was a response to the United States passing the Magnitsky Act, which had blacklisted Russian officials involved in Magnitsky's death, preventing them from entering the U.S. The Financial Times reported that this trial was the first in Russian history that included a dead defendant.
+He also said the scheme of using Russian-registered subsidiaries entitled to tax advantages was practised by other foreign investors at the time and was not illegal.
+He also said he believed the trial was a response to the U.S. passing the Magnitsky Act, which had blacklisted Russian officials involved in Magnitsky's death, preventing them from entering the U.S. The Financial Times reported that this trial was the first in Russian history that included a dead defendant.

 Amnesty International described the trial as "a whole new chapter in Russia's worsening human rights record" and a "sinister attempt to deflect attention from those who committed the crimes Magnitsky exposed".

 On 11 July 2013, Browder was convicted in absentia by a district criminal court in Moscow on charges under article 199 of the RF Criminal Code (tax-evasion by organisations), and sentenced to nine years.
 Magnitsky, according to Browder, was posthumously convicted of fraud.
 In May 2013 and again in July 2013, Interpol rejected requests by Russia's Interior Ministry to put Browder on its search list and locate and arrest him, saying that Russia's case against him was "predominantly political".

 In April 2014, the European Parliament unanimously passed a resolution to impose sanctions on more than 30 Russians complicit in the Magnitsky case; the first time in the parliament's history that a vote was held to establish a public sanctions list.
 However, the vote was only advisory to the European Commission, which did not act on it.

 In December 2017, Browder was tried in absentia and convicted of tax evasion and deliberate bankruptcy by a Russian court, receiving a sentence of nine years of imprisonment.

 On 30 May 2018, Browder was arrested by Spanish police in Madrid on a Russian Interpol arrest warrant.
 He was freed soon after when the General Secretary of Interpol warned the Spanish police not to follow the Russian arrest warrant.
 Browder had come to Spain to brief anti-mafia prosecutor José Grinda.
 After briefing him, Browder returned to the United Kingdom later that evening.